 “I hope they are proud of themselves.
 They give us a lesson in courage.”

 You shot these photographs in the hospital where your subjects were treated; in this way, they are beautifully private and intimate.
 How has the outside world reacted to the work?

-Sadly, we live in a world where conventional “beauty” is the only thing people find worth photographing, the only thing we like to look at.
+Sadly, we live in a world where conventional “beauty” is usually the only thing people find worth photographing.
 Why is it important that we see images like these?

 “It’s important to see these images to understand that you can find beauty everywhere, [a reminder] to stop believing the mass media and acting like sheep, to accept differences, and to see humanity behind suffering.
 These people exist and have feelings.
 Talk to them.
 Don’t look away, but smile.
 It’s a message of hope for them.
 I’m not a medical photographer — I’m looking to show another kind of beauty: a powerful image.
 I want you to put these portraits on your wall, look at them and say: ‘This is fine art.'”